-This section shows simple communication with Application Server using Tcl command language.
-Tcl is a very simple scripting and command language.
+This section shows an example on simple communication with the Application Server using the Tcl command language.
+Tcl is a very simple scripting and command language, see the official TCL website for more information.
+A binary distribution for Windows can be found here: https://www.magicsplat.com/tcl-installer/index.html.

-Other scripting environments, like Python, should be able to control Application Server in very similar fashion.
-The Tcl is chosen here for its simplicity to demonstrate control principles as it can getestablish communication using only few socket configuration commands.
+Other scripting languages, like Python, should be able to control the Application Server in similar fashion.
+Tcl is chosen here for its simplicity to demonstrate control principles as it can establish communication using only a few socket configuration commands.

 Setting up Application Server communication in Tcl